 An Elastic Network Interface (ENI) is a virtual network interface that can be attached to an ECS instance in a VPC.
-By using ENIs, you can build high-availability clusters, implement failover at a lower cost, and achieve refined network management.
-The ENI feature is available in all regions.
+You can use an ENI to deploy a high-availability cluster, and perform low-cost failover and fine-grained network management in all Alibaba Cloud regions.

 ENIs can be used in the following scenarios:

 An ENI is suitable for high-availability architecture for multiple network interfaces on a single instance.

 Providing a low-cost failover solution

 You can detach an ENI from a failed ECS instance and then attach it to another ECS instance to quickly redirect traffic from the failed instance to a backup instance, thereby quickly restoring your services.

 You can configure multiple ENIs for an instance in any Alibaba Cloud region.
 For example, you can use some ENIs for internal management and other ENIs for Internet business access, so as to isolate confidential data from business data.
 You can also configure specific security group rules for each ENI based on the source IP address, protocols, ports, and more to achieve secured traffic control.